Pablo Ortiz

 On September 11, 2001, Ortiz and De Martini were working on the 88th floor of the North Tower of the World Trade Center, situated a mere five floors below the impact zone of American Airlines Flight 11, which struck between the 93rd and 99th floors.

 They were having breakfast with co-workers and De Martini's wife, Nicole, when Flight 11 crashed above them.
 The impact injured some occupants on their floor, including Elaine Duch.
 Doors were jammed shut when the door frames were twisted.
 Ortiz, De Martini and their colleagues, Peter Negron, Carlos da Costa, and Mak Hanna determined that only one stairwell could be made accessible, after clearing some debris, sending the occupants of their floor down that stairwell.
-They freed 25 - 40 employees, which includes the following: Joanne Ciccolello, Daria Coard, Jim Connors, Patricia Cullen, Donald Di Domenico, Elaine Duch, Abdel Elgendy, Gerald Gaeta, Jeffrey Gertler, Donald Jodice, Joseph Light, Moses Lipson, Georgia Oppella, Judith Reese, Anita Serpe, Dorene Smith, Lila Speciner, Frank Varriano, and Gilbert Weinstein.
+They freed 25 - 40 employees, which includes the following: Joanne Ciccolello, Daria Coard, Jim Connors, Patricia Cullen, Donald Di Domenico, Elaine Duch, Abdel Elgendy, Gerald Gaeta, Jeffrey Gertler, Donald Jodice, Joseph Light, Moses Lipson, Gail Mitchell, Georgia Oppella, Judith Reese, Anita Serpe, Dorene Smith, Lila Speciner, Frank Varriano, and Gilbert Weinstein.
 Nicole also escaped with the group, as well as Silverstein Properties workers who had offices on Floor 88.
-This included Roz Morris and Charles Magee, who died in the attack.
+This included Roz Morris and a woman named Slyvia, who was with Morris.
+Another Silverstein Properties employee who was freed Charles Magee, who died in the attack after staying behind and helping people.

-Varriano helped carry Lipson down the stairs as he was 89, while Gertler and Serpe helped Reese as she was asthmatic.
+Mak Hanna helped carry Lipson down the stairs as he was 89, while Gertler and Serpe helped Reese as she was asthmatic.
 Firefighters would tell Gertler and Serpe to escape so they could help Reese.
 Reese and those firefighters did not survive.

+Larry Silverstein, the founder of the company, wasn't at the towers that day due to his wife forcing him to go to a dermatologist's appointment.
+Another worker for Silverstein Properties, Geoffrey Wharton, was in the Lobby when Flight 11 hit.
+Wharton was one of the last four people to leave Windows on the World alive.

 They set about rescuing their fellow occupants on the next floor up.
 There were two different groups saved by the five men.
 The first group, consisting of Rick Bryan, Raffaele Cava, Mike Charrio, Dianne DeFontes, Carmella Fischelli, Akane Ito, Nathan Goldwasser, Stephanie Manning, Harold Martin, Tirsa Moya, Ronald Scott, Robert Sibarium, Walter Pilipiak, and Yoshiharu Mori were near the stairwell.